 In 2018, the Federal Government published a report highlighting the need for massive systemic change in the Australian Education system.
 The report, titled "Through Growth to Achievement", argues that the current system was built in and for the 19th century, so we continue to educate children for the past.
 Core features of the system have remained unchanged as we have moved into the 21st century, with schools facing a range of constraints including inflexible curriculum delivery, reporting and assessment regimes.
 According to the “Gonski Report”, student outcomes have declined in 'every socio-economic quartile and in all school sectors… equivalent to a generation of Australian school children falling short of their full learning potential' (Gonski 2018).

 Many schools have made great in-roads to change, offering flexible pathways and alternative provisions that cater to students' needs in all sorts of innovative ways.
 But the system in which they operate refuses to allow these successes to be nationally recognised or extended to mainstream provision, and hence, they become limited to the small communities who implement them.
-There have been so many calls for change without a systematic blueprint for how it could be achieved.
+There have been so many calls for change but no systematic blueprint for how change could be achieved.

 It's important to keep in mind that many students cope well with the traditional model of teaching and learning.
 Those who are academically competitive, for example, might miss the emphasis on grades and the ability to compare marks.
 Students who want to study something with a stronger emphasis on exams and the retention of static knowledge (e.g. law, medicine, engineering) may also be better off continuing in the traditional manner.

 We all know that the teacher is the most important person in a student's learning journey.
 Students work incredibly hard for teachers they connect with, and their attitude to learning often stems from early educational experiences.